Understanding the Important Role of Witnesses in Power of Attorney: A Comprehensive Guide

 What is a power of attorney witness?

-A power of attorney witness plays a crucial role in the validation of the power of attorney.
-Their purpose is to observe the signing of the document, ensure the principal is acting willingly, and help guarantee the legality of the document.
+A power of attorney witness is an essential figure in the validation of the power of attorney.
+The main reason why they are there is to see the signing of the document, make sure that the principal is not being coerced and help the document to be declared legal.

 What are the requirements for a power of attorney witness?